thierry-martinez/clangml/README.md

-# clangml: OCaml bindings for clang.
+# clangml: OCaml bindings for Clang.

-clangml provides bindings for all versions of clang, from 3.4 to 8.0.0.
+clangml provides bindings for all versions of Clang, from 3.4 to 8.0.0.

 ## Introduction